E - Building a website

 First let's change the headline to Refreshing Beverages.
 We also need to change this section's ID for our navigation to work.

 - Select the parent container of this section to open its settings panel to the left.

-- Open the tab Markup & Style at the bottom to access the classes and ID inputs.
+- Open the tab Options > ID & Class to access the classes and ID inputs.

 - Switch the tab to Container (div) to find the input for our ID.
 Now type in whichever ID our menu targets (e.g. drinks)